migramirez2/Harmony-ONE/progress/yuriy-menkov.md

-2024-06-03 Mon: Gmx v1 on harmony: part of the interface related to trading V2 has been removed, the current frontend is on the [stand](https://gmx-harmony.web.app/#/v1/swap).
+2024-06-03 Mon: Gmx v1 on harmony: part of the interface related to trading V2 has been removed, the current frontend is deployed on the [stand](https://gmx-harmony.web.app/#/v1/swap).
 Tested the functionality related to the creation of long and shorts - an error was found related to the formation of amount - fixing it.
 Testing the formation of price charts.

 ---